 MAKES: 6 to 8 servings

-Bake the crust, only stop after you remove the foil and pie weights so the crust is just set but not yet golden.
-When the crust is done, turn the oven to 350В°F and cool the crust slightly on a rack.
+Bake the crust .
+Start the filling while the crust is in the oven.
+When the crust is done, leave the oven at 350В°F and cool the crust slightly on a rack.

 Put the coconut milk and 13/4 cups of the coconut in a blender and pure until smooth; add a little water to help the machine run, but no more than 1/4 cup.
 (The mixture will still have bits of coconut in it, which is fine.)
 Put the pure, the sugar, and the salt in a medium saucepan over medium heat.
 Cook, stirring frequently, until smooth and thick, 10 to 15 minutes.

 While the filling is cooking, whisk the cornstarch with 1/4 cup water until smooth; beat in the egg yolks.
 When the coconut mixture is thick, whisk about 1/2 cup of it into the egg yolks.
 Immediately stir the egg yolk mixture back into the coconut mixture and bring to a boil, whisking constantly.
 Let it boil for less than a minute, then turn off the heat and add the butter.
 Let the filling cool a bit before pouring it into the prepared crust.